 By hovering over a symbol, a text box explaining the meaning of the symbol will appear.
 To the left of the project name, a cube indicates that SBs have been generated for this project.
 Clicking on the cube will open a list with all the available SBs for a given project listed by their names, with an associated status next to them.
-A blue "thumbs up" indicates that the SBs have been generated but not yet set to "Ready".
-The red circle, orange triangle and green check-mark have the same meaning as for a project, namely no/some/all data taken and successfully passed a level 0 quality assurance, QA0, checked against the required number of executions.
-A blue cross marks SBs that have been cancelled, while a question mark indicates an unknown state.
+The symbols used for the SBs have the same meaning as for the projects, namely: a blue "thumbs up" indicates that the SBs have been generated but not yet set to "Ready"; the red circle, orange triangle and green check-mark have mean no/some/all data taken and successfully passed a level 0 quality assurance, QA0, checked against the required number of executions; a blue cross marks SBs that have been cancelled, a stop sign is used to point out SBs that have timed out, and a question mark indicates an unknown state.
 Hovering over a symbol will again trigger some explanatory text (see Figure 2).